-Trump Boasts About Scottish Golf Courses & UK Relationship, Despite Local Criticism
+Trump Boasts About Scottish Golf Courses & U.K. Relationship, Despite Local Criticism

 “I am not thrilled — I want to see the ocean, I do not want to see windmills.”

-Trump and his company sued to prevent the wind turbines from going up, but he lost that protracted battle in 2015, and the wind projected launched in July.
+Trump and his company sued to prevent the wind turbines from going up, but he lost that protracted battle in 2015, and the wind project launched in July.

 Trump International Golf Club Scotland Ltd. took another hit when the local court ruled that the company is also responsible for legal fees accrued due to the lawsuit.

-Golfweek believes that the tweet wasn’t as random as it seems as the Scottish courses are in the midst of a recruitment drive to hire additional staff for the resort, which creates a new problem for Trump as he is supposed to have divested from Trump Organization businesses while in the White House, says The Hill.
+Golfweek believes that the tweet wasn’t as random as it seems, as the Scottish courses are in the midst of a recruitment drive to hire additional staff for the resort, which creates a new problem for Trump, as he is supposed to have divested from Trump Organization businesses while in the White House, says The Hill.

 Citizens for Responsibility and Ethics in Washington (CREW) tweeted in response to say that the president’s post was serving as an advertisement for a Trump business.